-We acknowledge the following projects: ACCC Flagship funded by the Academy of Finland grant number 337549 (UH) and 337552 (FMI); Academy professorship funded by the Academy of Finland (grant no. 302958); Academy of Finland projects no. 1325656, 311932, 334792, 316114, 325647, 325681, 347782, 337549; "Quantifying carbon sink, CarbonSink+ and their interaction with air quality"; INAR project funded by Jane and Aatos Erkko Foundation; "Gigacity" project funded by Wihuri foundation; European Research Council (ERC) project ATM-GTP Contract No. 742206; European Commission, H2020 Research Infrastructures (CHAPAs grant no. 850614; FORCeS grant no. 821205), and Horizon Europe Infrastructures (FOCI grant no. 101056783).
+We acknowledge the following projects: ACCC Flagship funded by the Academy of Finland grant number 337549 (UH) and 337552 (FMI); Academy professorship funded by the Academy of Finland (grant no. 302958); Academy of Finland projects no. 1325656, 311932, 334792, 316114, 325647, 325681, 347782, 337549; "Quantifying carbon sink, CarbonSink+ and their interaction with air quality"; INAR project funded by Jane and Aatos Erkko Foundation; "Gigacity" project funded by Wihuri foundation; European Research Council (ERC) project ATM-GTP Contract No. 742206; European Commission, H2020 Research Infrastructures (CHAPAs grant no. 850614; FORCeS grant no.

+290 821205), and Horizon Europe Infrastructures (FOCI grant no. 101056783).
 Doctoral School in Atmospheric Sciences at the University of Helsinki (ATM-DP) is acknowledged.
 University of Helsinki support via ACTRIS-HY is acknowledged.
 Support of the technical and scientific staff in Hyytiälä are acknowledged.
 ChatGPT (GPT-3.5;4, OpenAI's large-scale language-generation model) has been used to improve the writing style of some excerpts in this article.
-DA reviewed, edited, and revised the ChatGPT generated texts to his own liking and takes ultimate responsibility for the content of this publication.
-DA acknowledges the valuable ideas provided by Myriam Agrò and Sasu Karttunen regarding the evaluation of the method's performance.
-DA wants to thank Sara Blichner for her thoughtful comments and support during the writing process.
+DA reviewed, edited, and revised the ChatGPT generated texts to his own liking and takes ultimate

+295 responsibility for the content of this publication.